bmessenger/bmessenger.github.io/index.md

 ## Website Development

-Before you start scratching your head you should know that this portfolio site isn't meant to be flashy, actually quite the opposite.
+Hey there, thanks for dropping in.
+My name is Brad and I build and maintain custom websites.
+This is a portfolio site and isn't meant to be flashy, actually quite the opposite.
 If you're interested in viewing some of my more recent work check out the links below.
 I currently work with a talented team at <a href="https://thegrove.co" target="_blank">The Grove</a> and also entertain a bit of freelance work.

 ## Recent Builds